awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

 weight: 60
 ---

+### Step 1: Software and Steps

 In this step first you will launch EMR cluster that runs on a mix of On-Demand and Spot Instances.
 Next, you will add step that runs a simple wordcount Spark application against a public dataset of Amazon product reviews located in an Amazon S3 bucket in the N. Virginia region.
+For this workshop, use the region where the CloudFormation stack was deployed.

 {{% notice note %}}
 Ideally your dataset on S3 would be located in the same region where you run EMR clusters.
 In this workshop you might run EMR in a different region than N. Virginia, however Spark application will work without any issues with the dataset located in S3 bucket in the N. Virginia region.
-If you want to know more about the Amazon Customer Reviews Dataset, [click here] (https://s3.amazonaws.com/amazon-reviews-pds/readme.html)
+If you want to know more about the Amazon Customer Reviews Dataset, [click here](https://s3.amazonaws.com/amazon-reviews-pds/readme.html)
 {{% /notice %}}

 To launch the cluster, follow these steps: